Monday and Wednesday, 8:00-9:30 PM

 Bring your UGA ID card to every practice!

-Studio F is located behind the Volleyball Arena on the second floor of the Ramsey Center (please see this floor map).
+Studio F, formerly the Mind & Body Studio, is located behind the Volleyball Arena on the second floor of the Ramsey Center (please see this floor map).

 The Budokai, a Recreational Sports club, has offered training in traditional Japanese karatedo at the University of Georgia since 1982.
 The club is open to UGA students, faculty, and staff.
 No fees are charged for instruction.